Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Heterogeneous Consumer Behavior

 \subsection{Bunching Pattern}

-\begin{myfigure}[H] \figurenotes{This figure illustrates consumer bunching behavior around coupon discount thresholds.
-Redemption days are defined at the individual-day level as days during the coupon period when they placed at least one order using a coupon.
-The left panel compares transaction-level order amount distributions between redemption days (red) and non-redemption days (blue) during the coupon period.
-The right panel compares non-redemption days (red) with the pre-coupon period (blue).
+\begin{myfigure}[H] \figurenotes{This figure plots the transaction-level probability density of order amounts to illustrate strategic consumer bunching around the program's minimum spending thresholds.
+The horizontal axis represents the gross order amount, and the vertical axis represents the empirical density.
+A redemption day is defined at the individual-day level as any day during the program period when a consumer placed at least one subsidized order.
+The left panel compares the distribution of order amounts on redemption days (red) against non-redemption days (blue) during the coupon event period.
+The right panel serves as a placebo test, comparing the distribution of order amounts on non-redemption days during the program period (red) against the baseline distribution from the pre-coupon event period (blue).
 Vertical dashed lines mark the ¥50 and ¥100 discount thresholds.
 The spikes just above these thresholds on redemption days demonstrate strategic consumer behavior to qualify for discounts.
-In contrast, no such bunching appears in the pre-coupon period or on non-redemption days, confirming that the observed pattern is a direct response to the coupon program's threshold design rather than reflecting pre-existing consumption patterns.
-The vertical axis shows density, and the horizontal axis shows order amount (¥).} \end{myfigure}
+In contrast, no such bunching appears in the pre-coupon event period or on non-redemption days.} \end{myfigure}